Naman Ojha: Domestic career

 Ojha made his first-class debut for Madhya Pradesh in 2000/01.
 He has tasted success in the limited-overs format and in the 2008/09 Challenger Trophy scored 96 for India Green.

 Rajasthan Royals came calling during the second season of the Indian Premier League (IPL) and in his second game smashed a half-century.

 In November 2013, Ojha hit the tenth century of his first-class career in Madhya Pradesh's first innings against Bengal.
 This was Ojha's first fifty-plus score in 13 innings.

 The last time he had hit a fifty-plus score in first-class cricket was also against Bengal in the last season when he was stumped on 99.

 In March 2014, Ojha scored 94 nearly guided Madhya Pradesh to victory, but tight bowling from Railways resulted in MP falling eight runs short.

 Ojha scored unbeaten 65 guided Central Zone to a win in a tricky chase against East Zone in the quarterfinals of the Deodhar Trophy.

 In 2014 IPL auctions, he was signed by Sunrisers Hyderabad for a fee of 83 lakhs Indian rupees.
 Sunrisers Hyderabad had been searching for an Indian batsman to support their big-name top order and he had 79 off 36.

 Sandeep Sharma's medium pace enabled him to drive Sunrisers Hyderabad past the 200-mark.
 The 26 runs that came in the 19th over meant Sandeep's 1 for 65 became the joint second-worst figures in IPL.

 In his 100th first-class match Ojha scored hundred in both innings while playing for India A against Australia A at Allan Border Field, Brisbane, in July 2014.
 He scored a double century in the first innings and added 122 runs with Nos.
 10 and 11, whose combined contributions to those two partnerships was 11 runs, before India A declared on 9 for 475.
 Naman's unbeaten 219 came off 250 balls, with 29 fours and eight sixes.
 After reaching his 100, he scored 119 runs in 114 balls.

 In January 2018, he was bought by the Delhi Daredevils in the 2018 IPL auction.

 International career

-Ojha's senior debut came when he was included as a back-up wicket-keeper in the T20I side for India's 2010 tour of Zimbabwe and an ODI Tri-series on the same tour, when the selectors decided to rest several senior players including wicket-keeper Mahendra Singh Dhoni.
+Ojha's senior debut came when he was included as a back-up wicket-keeper in the T20I team for India's 2010 tour of Zimbabwe and an ODI Tri-series on the same tour, when the selectors decided to rest several senior players including wicket-keeper Mahendra Singh Dhoni.
 His Test debut came at the age of 32, in August 2015, in the third Test of India's tour of Sri Lanka, after wicket-keeper Wriddhiman Saha had to sit out due to a hamstring injury.
 Ojha finished the Test with 56 runs, four catches and one stumping.